ANL-CESAR/RSBench/README.md

 5. **RSBench/hip**
 This version of RSBench is written in HIP for use with GPU architectures.
 This version is derived from CUDA using an automatic conversion tool with only a few small manual changes.

+6. **RSBench/RAJA**
+This version of RSBench is written using the RAJA programming model and Umpire to handle memory management.
+This programming model can be run on either CPU or GPU depending on how RAJA is configured.
+You will likely need to edit the makefile if RAJA is installed with multiple backends.
 ## Compilation

 To compile RSBench with default settings, navigate to your selected source directory and use the following command: